Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 6 basic leadership qualities

-Whether you lead a Fortune 500 company or simply lead yourself as you strive to attain your goals, leadership qualities are absolutely essential to your success.
-It helps you surmount obstacles, take risks, and find ways to live joyfully and thrive even during the most challenging times.
+Whether you lead a Fortune 500 company or simply lead yourself as you strive to attain your goals, developing good leadership qualities is absolutely essential to your success.
+These skills help you surmount obstacles, take risks and find ways to live joyfully and thrive even during the most challenging times.

 Don’t hold yourself back thinking that leadership is something you’re either born with or not.
 Leadership isn’t something people are born with – it’s a skill that can be cultivated.
-Here are six basic leadership qualities that each of us should hone every day:
+Here are six basic leadership qualities that everyone can refine in order to be a more productive leader:

 More than half of human communication comes from non-verbal cues.
 Know how to set the right tone as a leader by letting your confidence show.
-Confident leaders win over their followers because everyone else wants to embody confidence too.
+Confident leaders win over and inspire others because everyone else wants to embody confidence too.
 Practice strong non-verbal communication by standing tall, making eye contact and learning to control your fidgeting.

-Amazing leaders keep their eyes on the prize.
+Those who embody strong leadership qualities keep their eyes on the prize.
 They are very organized and plan well ahead while still remaining spontaneous enough to handle unexpected challenges.
-Like a grand master in a chess game, a leader thinks out each strategy and understands how each of his or her actions will affect the rest of any given scenario.
-Don’t lose sight of your end game by cultivating your ability to focus.
+Like a grandmaster in a chess game, a leader thinks out each strategy and understands how each of his or her actions will affect the rest of any given scenario.
+Don’t lose sight of your endgame by cultivating your ability to focus.
 Having a clear purpose allows you to not only achieve your goals, but to lead teams of people to success as well.

-Many people believe that successful business and political leaders are inherently dishonest, but the strongest leaders treat others just as they expect to be treated.
+Many people believe that successful business and political leaders are inherently dishonest, but the strongest leaders treat others just as they expect to be treated – in an honest fashion.
 The truth is that every single one of your followers looks to your own honesty and code of ethics to set his or her own bar.
 Make sure each member of your team or household knows what your culture and core expectations are, and show them how much you value honesty in your everyday interactions with others through setting a valuable example.

-Leaders have abundant positivity that energizes everyone around them.
-Choose positive beliefs that will propel you forward, not negative thinking that will weigh you down.
+Great leaders have a sense of abundant positivity that energizes everyone around them.
+Choose positive beliefs that will propel you forward, not negative thought patterns that will weigh you down.
 When you practice positive thinking it becomes your powerful cognitive habit and allows you to reassure and motivate those around you.

 Every single person in a leadership role of any kind has to make difficult decisions.
 The ability to be decisive can mean the difference between getting through tough times and folding under pressure.
-Making these kinds of calls doesn’t always make you will be well-loved, but when you use good judgment to make decisions, it will earn you the respect of others.
+Making these kinds of calls doesn’t always mean you will be well-loved, but when you use good judgment to make decisions, it will earn you the respect of others.
 Even if you make a wrong decision and need to correct it, showing decisiveness is a better leadership quality than waiting around for something to happen.

 One of the secrets to wild success is honing your leadership vision and communicating it to others.
 Inspiration is what pushes people to plow through difficult times – and to work on achieving their goals even when times are simple and undemanding.
 You define yourself with your identity, or in business, your brand.
 Refocus and sharpen your identity often so you will inspire those on your team.